padas-lab-de/krony-PT/progress.md

 ### **DONE**    <a name="done">

+* New README.mf, keep it clean DONE
+* Add a quick script on how to generate a new checkpoint from scratch.
+DONE

+* Try the Embedding decom after training.
+DONE / not working.
+* Train 95M longer / then decompose embedding.
+DONE

 * Prototyping on Shakespeare -- evening kinda fun.
 [DONE]
 	* Load everything from config script [DONE]
 	* Save some checkpoints, save them locally.
 [DONE]